Louis-CharlesBiron/canvasDotEffect/readme.md

 ###### clamp(value, min=Infinity, max=Infinity)

 ### getDist
-This function is used to return the Pythagorian distance between two positions.
+This function is used to return the Pythagorean distance between two positions.
 ###### getDist(x1, y1, x2, y2)

 ### getMinMax